realnews-gateway/emergency-publishing-system/architecture/data-flow.md

 # Data Flow

-This document describes the end‑to‑end data flow of the Emergency Publishing System.
-It explains how content enters the system, how it is processed by the Emergency Channel, how it is stored, and how it is ultimately distributed across diverse and adversarial network environments.
+This document describes the end‑to‑end data flow of **Empus**.
+It explains how content enters the system, how it is transformed by the Emergency Channel, how it is stored across distributed nodes, and how it is ultimately delivered under diverse and adversarial network conditions.

 ---

 ## Overview

-All content—whether aggregated news or pseudonymous user submissions—passes through a unified processing pipeline.
-The Emergency Channel orchestrates this pipeline, ensuring that content remains safe, normalized, redundant, and deliverable under hostile conditions.
+All content—whether aggregated news or pseudonymous submissions—passes through a unified processing pipeline.
+The **Emergency Channel** orchestrates this pipeline, ensuring that content remains safe, normalized, redundant, and deliverable even under severe censorship pressure.

-The system is language‑agnostic.
-Multi‑language support is implemented in the ingestion modules.
+The system is language‑agnostic; multi‑language handling is implemented in ingestion modules.

 ---

 ## 1. Ingestion

-Content enters the system through two independent ingestion paths:
+Content enters Empus through two independent ingestion paths:

 ### News Aggregation Path
 - Fetches content from external news sources